sonictruth/dark-room-clock/README.md

-# DARK ROOM CLOCK
+# Dark Room Click

-A clock and countdown timer that can be used in a dark room by only displaying shades of red.
+A clock and countdown timer designed for dark rooms, displaying is only bit black/red.

 Hardware: Geek Magic Small TV/Weather Station ESP8266 clone.
 Added a speaker and a button using the only available GPIO.